 #23 Hallstatt is a small village on the shore of Hallstatt Lake.
 It is one of those one-street villages, but it is one of the most popular destinations in Austria as it is incredibly picturesque, nestled between the mountains and the lake.

-Near Hallstatt, we have several other tourist attractions such as the 5 fingers viewpoint, the Mammoth cave, Dachstein ice caves, and salt caves.
+Near Hallstatt, we have several other tourist attractions, such as the five fingers viewpoint, the Mammoth Cave, Dachstein ice caves, and salt caves.

-Hallstatt is so tiny and so popular that sometimes the large crowds crammed into such a small space make a visit during the high season not very pleasant.
+Hallstatt is so tiny and popular that sometimes the large crowds crammed into such a small space make a visit during the high season unpleasant.
 So if you can, go in mid or low-season.

-#24 Graz is the second-largest city in Austria, but don’t think that it’s a big city or that it receives the same tourists as Vienna or Salzburg.
+#24 Graz is the second-largest city in Austria, but don’t think it’s a big city or receives the same tourists as Vienna or Salzburg.
 It has only about 300 000 inhabitants.
-It is a historic city, with Roman and Slovenian roots and was declared a UNESCO heritage site in 1999.
+It is a historic city with Roman and Slovenian roots and was declared a UNESCO heritage site in 1999.

 The city’s main attraction is its over 1000 historic buildings, some of which date back to the Middle Ages.
 It is a picturesque city and well worth visiting for anyone who likes history and architecture.

-#25 Despite all the destinations and activities mentioned above, what impresses us most in Austria are the great landmarks.
+#25 Despite all the destinations and activities mentioned above, the great landmarks impress us most in Austria.
 Most of these are from the imperial period, but there are also some natural and from other periods.
 The best known is the aforementioned Schonbrunn Palace on the outskirts of Vienna, but there are dozens or hundreds of monuments worth visiting in Austria.

 In collaboration with some bloggers, we made an article exclusively about the most famous Austrian landmarks.
 When planning your itinerary, don’t forget to try to include as many monuments as possible on this list.
 It is well worth it.